KhomsiAdam/create-express-rest-ts/README.md

 - [PM2](https://pm2.keymetrics.io/) as a process manager.
 - Seeding data examples.
 - Logger with [winston](https://www.npmjs.com/package/winston) and [morgan](https://www.npmjs.com/package/morgan).
-- Errorhandling and a custom error catching method.
+- Error handling and a custom error catching method.
 - Filtering, sorting, field limiting, pagination.
 - Optional populate, select which fields to populate and which fields to return from GET requests.
 - more details below...